shanevanheerden/shanevanheerden.github.io/_posts/2020-10-07-a_brief_history_of_natural_language_processing.md

 {% include figure.html path="assets/img/blog/blog1.7.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
-    <em>Figure 6:</em> The various language model architectures based on the transformer model [12].
+    <em>Figure 6:</em> The various language model architectures based on the transformer model<d-cite key="Wang2019"></d-cite>.
 </div>

 ## 7. Pre-trained Language Models (2018)

-[Dai & Le [13]](https://proceedings.neurips.cc/paper_files/paper/2015/file/7137debd45ae4d0ab9aa953017286b20-Paper.pdf) were the first to propose using pre-trained language models in 2015 but this notion was only recently shown to be beneficial across a broad range of NLP-related tasks.
-More specifically, it was shown that pre-trained language models could be *fine-tuned* on other data related to a specific target task [14, 15].
-Additionally, language model embeddings could also be used as features in a target model leading to significant improvements over the then state-of-the-art models [16], as shown in Figure 7.
+Dai & Le<d-cite key="Dai2015"></d-cite>. were the first to propose using pre-trained language models in 2015 but this notion was only recently shown to be beneficial across a broad range of NLP-related tasks.
+More specifically, it was shown that pre-trained language models could be *fine-tuned* on other data related to a specific target task<d-cite key="Ramachandran2017, Howard2018"></d-cite>.
+Additionally, language model embeddings could also be used as features in a target model leading to significant improvements over the then state-of-the-art models<d-cite key="Peters2018"></d-cite>, as shown in Figure 7.

 {% include figure.html path="assets/img/blog/blog1.8.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
-    <em>Figure 7:</em> Improvements over state-of-the-art models when employing language model embeddings [16].
+    <em>Figure 7:</em> Improvements over state-of-the-art models when employing language model embeddings<d-cite key="Peters2018"></d-cite>.
 </div>

 ***